TRECVID 2003 Keyframes & Transcripts

 For a detailed description of the TRECVID Evaluation Tasks, please refer to the NIST TRECVID 2003 Evaluation Description.

-The source data is English language broadcast programming collected by LDC in 1998 from ABC ("World News Tonight") and CNN ("CNN Headline News").
+The source data is English language broadcast programming collected by the Linguistic Data Consortium in 1998 from ABC ("World News Tonight") and CNN ("CNN Headline News").

 Shots are fundamental units of video, useful for higher-level processing.
 To create the master list of shots, the video was segmented.
 The results of this pass are called subshots.
 Because the master shot reference is designed for use in manual assessment, a second pass over the segmentation was made to create the master shots of at least 2 seconds in length.
 These master shots are the ones used in submitting results for the feature and search tasks in the evaluation.
 In the second pass, starting at the beginning of each file, the subshots were aggregated, if necessary, until the currrent shot was at least 2 seconds in duration, at which point the aggregation began anew with the next subshot.